Waste services and COVID-19

 How to get rid of your waste if you are either self-isolating or confirmed to have Coronavirus

-- Individuals should place all personal waste such as used tissues and disposable cleaning cloths, securely in a plastic bag or bin liner.
+- Individuals should place all personal waste such as personal protective equipment (PPE), used tissues and disposable cleaning cloths, securely in a plastic bag or bin liner.

 - These bags must be stored separately to other waste for at least 72 hours before being placed in the general rubbish collection